Corporate Governance

 In striving to conduct its operations in accordance with The DIC Way, the DIC Group has prepared and operates a system of internal controls based on the Companies Act of Japan to ensure the appropriateness of its operations.

-- The Company shall work to set forth the DIC Group Code of Business Conduct as the standard regarding compliance, which directors and employees should comply with, and to disseminate the same.
+- The Company shall work to set forth the DIC Group Code of Business Conduct as the standard regarding compliance, which directors and employees should comply with, and to disseminate it.

 - The Company shall, as part of its compliance activities, establish an internal notification system as a channel available for the employees of the DIC Group and set up multiple notification channels independent from channels used in the execution of business, thereby creating a structure that can quickly respond to domestic and international notifications.

-- To ensure that the duties of directors are performed properly and efficiently within the DIC Group, the Company shall establish regulations for company organization and authority.
+- In order to ensure the duties of directors are performed properly and efficiently within the DIC Group, the Company shall establish regulations regarding company organization and authority.

-- The Company shall formulate long-term management plans and the annual budget based on DIC Group management policies and management strategies, and, through dissemination of the same, ensure common goals are shared within the DIC Group.
+- The Company shall formulate long-term management plans and annual budgets based on management policies and management strategies of the DIC Group and, through dissemination of the same, ensure common goals are shared within the Group.
 The Company shall make progress reports to the Board of Directors.

 - Information pertaining to the performance of duties by directors shall be recorded, retained and managed appropriately in accordance with the regulations for document management.
 The Company shall establish regulations for systems of information management and shall prepare a system for preventing leakage of confidential information of the DIC Group.

-- The Company shall determine an administrative department for each subsidiary from the standpoints of business execution and management, and shall supervise the execution of business by dispatching a director to each subsidiary.
+- The Company shall determine an administrative department for each subsidiary from the standpoints of business execution and management and shall supervise business affairs by dispatching a director to each subsidiary.

 - The Company shall clarify important matters, including those pertaining to subsidiaries, that must be approved by or reported to the Company.